 Each issue contains valuable information for New Zealand’s employers, union officials, human resource managers, OSH and legal professionals, and government policymakers.

-See below for the latest edition of CLEW'd IN.
-Past editions are available on our news page.
+See below for the latest print edition of CLEW'd IN.
+Current and past editions are available on our news page.

 Research Report: The role of middle managers in progressing gender equity.

 Dr Noelle Donnelly, Prof Jane Parker, Dr Julie Douglas, Dr Katherine Ravenswood and Ruth Weatherall

 The report by researchers at Victoria University of Wellington, Massey University and Auckland University of Technology (AUT) shows significant barriers remain in the role of middle managers in progressing gender equity in the public service.
 The team of researchers conducted interviews with senior executives and middle managers from four public service agencies in New Zealand.

 The report shows middle managers report ongoing challenges in balancing the needs of individuals with organisational requirements and highlights the need to develop coordinated gender equity strategies within agencies.

 The report also recommends creating improved resources and capabilities to support managers in their role as facilitators of gender equity initiatives in their workplaces.